oxagast/Franklin/README.md

 Sometimes Fraklin fails because of heavy load on the API, connection issues, or the like.
 It has primitive recovery methods, if it happens to get stuck, just `script load franklin.pl` again.
 Should reload Franklin.

+*Settings*

+`/set franklin_api_key [apikey]`

+This is the API key you need to get from OpenAI.

+`/set franklin_heartbeat_url`

+A url that the franklin script will hit every 30 seconds to show it has not crashed.

+`/set franklin_response_webserver_addr`

+The directory of where the said files were saved on the domain your running franklin on.
+This is something like: `https://franklin.com/said/`.

+`/set franklin_http_location`

+The directory location of where the files are to be saved to be served by the webserver.
+Should look like: `/var/www/html/said/`.

+`/set franklin_max_retry`

+How many times the script should retry connecting to the API before giving up.

 *Authors*